This page is to help with some of the basics on repeaters in our area. it is just a basic

 (encoded), the repeater rejects the signal.
 This works great for times when a signal from a distant

-repeater on the same frequency manges to come in range of our local repeater.
+repeater on the same frequency manages to come in range of our local repeater.
 That signal isn't

 intended for our area and could be considered interference.
 Fortunately, it is customary for repeaters

-that share the same frequency to use very differnt tones.
+that share the same frequency to use very different tones.
 Tones also keep other interference such as

-lighting storms, dirty power supplies, and florecent lighting from causing the repeater to retransmit the
+lighting storms, dirty power supplies, and florescent lighting from causing the repeater to re-transmit the

 noise.
-If a repeater is programed for a PL tone of 100, then you need to program your radio to send that
+If a repeater is programmed for a PL tone of 100, then you need to program your radio to send that

 same PL tone in order to take advantage of it's use.
 Many repeaters will not only decode your PL tone,